adarschwarzbach/Med-Llama-3.2-1B/README.md

 # Medical Llama Fine-Tuning on Google Colab Pro+

-Jupyter Notebook for fine-tuning and benchmarking the Llama model with medical datasets, leveraging several fine tuning technique (LoRA, BOFT, etc.)  Google Colab Pro+ and GPU acceleration.
+Paper and Jupyter Notebook for fine-tuning and benchmarking the Llama model with medical datasets, leveraging several fine tuning technique (LoRA, BOFT, etc.)  Google Colab Pro+ and GPU acceleration.

 ---